noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

 Mainnet is the real deal.
 You are using real Ethereum and Enjin Coin, so transactions here cost real cryptocurrency.
 You should be very comfortable with your implementation on testnet before doing anything substantial on mainnet.

-You can use the following GraphiQL browser interface to interact with the Trusted Platform:
+You can use the following GraphiQL browser interface to interact with the Cloud Platform:

-* **Kovan Trusted Platform (GraphiQL):** [https://kovan.cloud.enjin.io/graphiql](https://kovan.cloud.enjin.io/graphiql)
+* **Kovan Cloud Platform (GraphiQL):** [https://kovan.cloud.enjin.io/graphiql](https://kovan.cloud.enjin.io/graphiql)

 ## Browsing the Schema
 On the right-side there should be a documentation panel to expand and browse for all the requests